ceceppa/anima/README.md

 This is a regular editor plugin.
 Copy the contents of addons/Anima into the same folder in your project, and activate it in your project settings.

-## Godot4

-The development happens on the godot-4 branch of the this repository.
-So, any issue or pull request needs to be open there.
-The ready to install version is available [here](https://github.com/ceceppa/anima-godot-4)

 ## Documentation & Demo

 Check out [documentation](https://anima.ceceppa.me/docs/), [demo code](https://github.com/ceceppa/anima-demos) and [live examples](https://anima.ceceppa.me/demo).

 ## Differences between Anima and Godot Tween